Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 The Path Forward in the Fight Against Microplastics

 The story of microplastics and human health is still being written, but the early chapters aren’t promising.
 While we can’t yet fully quantify the risks, we know enough to be concerned.
-Microplastics have made their way into every corner of our environment and into our bodies.
+Microplastics have made their way into every corner of our ecosystems and into our bodies.
 The potential health effects are serious, ranging from inflammation and hormonal disruption to the possible risk of cancer.
 But there’s hope.
 By taking action now and reducing the consumption of plastic, both individually and collectively by brands, we can make a difference.
 And in the process, we might just help protect our health, our environment, and the generations to come.

 Subscribe To The Plastic Collective Newsletter